 On Jan.
 11, 2022, USA Weightlifting had some big news to share on their Instagram.
 In the video, weightlifter Katie Estep is seen jerking two kilograms over the Junior World Record clean & jerk.
-Estep, a Junior record-holder herself who competes in the 55-kilogram weight class, smoothly jerked 119-kilograms (262 pounds) overhead during her training session for a double.
+Estep, a Youth record-holder herself who competes in the 55-kilogram weight class, smoothly jerked 119-kilograms (262 pounds) overhead during her training session for a double.

 The Junior world record clean & jerk for the 55-kilogram weight class is 117 kilograms (257.9 pounds), held by North Korean weightlifter Kim Ji-Hyang.
 It was set during the Oct.
 2019 Asian Youth & Junior Championships in Pyongyang, North Korea.
 You can check out Estep’s lift in the video below.